mmaxirod8/ESP32-WROOM-32-BlueJammer/README.md

 ### 2. 🎏 There are 2 known versions of the project

-- 1️⃣ ***Proyecto completo*** --> ***Complete Project*** --> Includes a selection menu (navigable with buttons that must be placed on the PCB) for Jamming for different objectives (Saturation tests in 802.11 protocols, Signal Analyzer, Interference analysis in IoT devices, among others), an action indicator LED (indicates when the device is performing a jamming action), also greater portability since it has a built-in lithium battery, and a PCB, where all the components of the device will be assembled.
+- 1️⃣ ***Complete Project*** --> Includes a selection menu (navigable with buttons that must be placed on the PCB) for Jamming for different objectives (Saturation tests in 802.11 protocols, Signal Analyzer, Interference analysis in IoT devices, among others), an action indicator LED (indicates when the device is performing a jamming action), also greater portability since it has a built-in lithium battery, and a PCB, where all the components of the device will be assembled.

 - 2️⃣ ***Basic Project*** --> This project requires minimal materials for implementation.
 It lacks a target selection menu, so when activated, it affects the entire 2.4 GHz frequency within its range.
 It can be a fixed project (if implemented on a breadboard and PC) or a portable project (if you want to implement the same project on a PCB and portable battery; however, this will take longer due to the soldering and connections required for the PCB, unlike simply connecting wires on a breadboard).
 As an extra note, if you want the smallest possible BlueJammer device, the "portable quick-implementation project" device is the best option, as it is much smaller than the "complete project" device (because it includes a screen, buttons, etc.).

 ### 3. 📜 Components for the construction of the project, according to the version:

-- 1️⃣ ***Proyecto completo***
+- 1️⃣ ***Complete Project***
     - `Oled Screen (128x64 px or 0.9 inches)`
     - `x5 Buttons`
     - `Modulo Control Led`